Monday, December 31, 2018

 Serving the server

-After taking our afternoon nap we started walking towards our next destination.
+After taking our afternoon nap, we started walking towards our next destination.
 Narmade har.

 Day 8: Kuberbhandari to Tilakwada (Mani Nageshwar)